NurErtem/Fall2016Swe573NurErtem/README.md

 ### The below technologies and tools are used in making of this web app:

-* Python: the language of the Django framework
+* Python 3: the language of the Django framework

-* Django: web framework
+* Django 1.10.4: web framework

 * SQLite: default DB of Django is used

 * Zen Hub: time management tool

+* MS Project 2016: Project management tool

+* GitHUb tags, issues utilized as tasks, milestones in line with the project plan

 * DrawIO: mockups and SDD diagrams